Author: Jeff Bacon

 Step 5 — Pick the Right Forum

-Cases filed in different OKC metro counties move at different speeds.
-Strategic decisions about timing and venue can make a meaningful difference.
-We help you understand the tradeoffs.
+Cases in different OKC metro counties move at different speeds.
+Smart choices about timing and venue can make a real difference.
+We help you weigh the tradeoffs.

 Step 6 — Hire an Attorney Who Represents Only Fathers